Cistron

-A cistron is a region of DNA that is conceptually equivalent to some definitions of a gene, such that the terms are synonymous from certain viewpoints, especially with regard to the molecular gene as contrasted with the Mendelian gene.
-The question of which scope of a subset of DNA (that is, how large a segment of DNA) constitutes a unit of selection is the question that governs whether cistrons are the same thing as genes.
+A cistron is a region of DNA that is quite similar to a gene, so much so that the terms are considered synonymous by some, especially with regard to the molecular gene as contrasted with the Mendelian gene.
+The debate whether or not a cistron is the same thing as a gene, revolves around what size a segment of DNA constitutes as a unit of selection.
 The word cistron is used to emphasize that molecular genes exhibit a specific behavior in a complementation test (cis-trans test); distinct positions (or loci) within a genome are cistronic.

 History

-The words cistron and gene were coined before the advancing state of biology made it clear to many people that the concepts they refer to, at least in some senses of the word gene, are either equivalent or nearly so.
+The words cistron and gene were coined before the advancing state of biology made it clear that the concepts they referring to are equivalent (or nearly so).
 The same historical naming practices are responsible for many of the synonyms in the life sciences.

 The term cistron was coined by Seymour Benzer in an article entitled The elementary units of heredity.
 The cistron was defined by an operational test applicable to most organisms that is sometimes referred to as a cis-trans test, but more often as a complementation test.

 Richard Dawkins in his influential book The Selfish Gene argues against the cistron being the unit of selection and against it being the best definition of a gene.
-(He also argues against group selection.)
-He does not argue against the existence of cistrons, or their being elementary, but rather against the idea that natural selection selects them; he argues that it used to, back in earlier eras of life's development, but not anymore.
-He defines a gene as a larger unit, which others may now call gene clusters, as the unit of selection.
+He does not argue against the existence of cistrons, but rather against the idea that natural selection selects them; he argues that cistrons were used for selection back in earlier eras of life's development, but fell out of favor.
+He defines a gene as a larger unit, referring to gene clusters, as the unit of selection.
 He also defines replicators, more general than cistrons and genes, in this gene-centered view of evolution.